aidmax/terraform-gcp-k8s/README.md

 #### Infra
 * Google Cloud Project has to be created with billing enabled.
-  [Free tier](https://cloud.google.com/free/) account would be enough for spinning up the cluster in this guide.

 * Google API service account with admin access to Cloud Compute Engine, see [this guide](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform) on how do that.
   API account credentials JSON file must be downloaded and placed on your